Pensions in India

 India operates a complex pension system.
-There are however three major pillars to the Indian pension system: the solidarity social assistance called the National Social Assistance Programme (NSAP) for the elderly poor, the civil servants pension (now open for all) and the mandatory defined contribution pension programs run by the Employees' Provident Fund Organisation of India for private sector employees and employees of state owned companies, and several voluntary plans.
+There are however three major pillars to the Indian pension system: the solidarity social assistance called the National Social Assistance Programme (NSAP) for the elderly poor, the civil servants pension (now open for all) and the mandatory defined contribution retirement programs run by the Employees' Provident Fund Organisation of India for private sector employees and employees of state owned companies, and several voluntary plans.

 Non-contributory minimum pension

 The National Social Assistance Scheme is a limited social safety net for the elderly poor and disabled who falls under the official poverty line.
 It is a non-contributory pension introduced in 1995.
 It is targeted at people between 60 and 65 years old who have not been in paid work either for health reasons or because they were carers.
 To be eligible, one must be above the age of 60 and below the poverty line.
 It is funded through the general taxation.